-Greta Thunberg is 'Time' Magazine's Person Of The Year For 2019
+Greta Thunberg Is The 'Time' Person Of The Year For 2019

-Greta Thunberg, the young activist who has quickly become a leading voice on climate change, is Time magazine's Person of the Year for 2019.
+Greta Thunberg, the activist who has quickly become a leading voice on climate change, is Time's Person of the Year for 2019.
+At 16, she is the youngest person to earn the title in the magazine's 92-year history.

-Thunberg is just 16.
-But she has burst onto the world stage in the past year, organizing school strikes and protest marches to call attention to a climate crisis that she says older generations are not taking seriously enough.
+Thunberg burst onto the world stage in the past year, organizing school strikes and protest marches to call attention to a climate crisis that she says older generations are not taking seriously enough.

 She has famously called out world leaders for debating scientific facts and failing to stop a global warming trend that will affect the world's children more than it affects anyone who's currently in power.

+Reacting to the honor, Thunberg said she is "a bit surprised" to be chosen, according to The Associated Press, which adds that Thunberg dedicated her recognition to other young activists.

-Thunberg drew millions of demonstrators to an international protest day in September.
-The Swedish teenager has just returned to Europe, after traveling to the U.S. and to meet with other activists.
-She has also spoken with the pope, the U.N. secretary general and other influential figures.
-She is currently in Madrid, where she delivered a speech at a U.N. climate conference Wednesday morning.
+Thunberg is currently in Madrid, where she delivered a speech at a U.N. climate conference Wednesday morning.

-Time says it chose Thunberg for raising the alarm on climate change and "showing us all what it might look like when a new generation leads."
+Time says the award is based on the idea that powerful individuals shape the world.
+It chose Thunberg, the magazine says, for raising the alarm on climate change and "showing us all what it might look like when a new generation leads."

 In the past, Thunberg has spoken about how her generation is being burdened both with climate change's effects and the task of educating people about it.
-If the rise in average temperatures goes unchecked, she says, the effects will be cataclysmic.
+And if the rise in average temperatures goes unchecked, she says, the effects will be cataclysmic.

 "For about a year, I have been constantly talking about our rapidly declining carbon budgets — over and over again," Thunberg said on Wednesday.
 She added, "But since that is still being ignored, I will just keep repeating it."